RomainTrm/YourCodeAsACrimeSceneExercices/Readme.md

 Adding developers isn't necessarily a bad thing as long as architecture allows them to work on separate pieces of code.
 Troubles start when some _hotspots_ accumulate responsibilities and force developers to edit the same code for different reasons.

-We can run an author analysis: `maat -l hib_evo.log -c -git -a authors`
+We can run an author analysis: `maat -l hib_evo.log -c git -a authors`
 The result is the modules with the number of authors and revisions.

 A study on Windows Vista's code shows that organizational structure add a huge impact on the overall code quality.